-Liam Jaussi is a typical 6-year-old.
+Liam Jaussi is a typical kid.
 He loves computer games, building Legos, climbing trees, fishing, and playing outside.
-In June, 2010, however, a CT scan revealed a large tumor in his brain.
+But in June, 2010, when he was 6 years old, a CT scan revealed a large tumor in his brain.
 He was immediately taken to Doernbecher Children’s Hospital where, over the next five days, surgeons performed two surgeries, totaling 17 hours, to remove the tumor.
 The skill and care of the doctors and nurses at Doernbecher was immediately evident as Liam announced upon returning home, “I don’t have headaches anymore.”
 Within weeks he was back to full strength, riding his bike, and showing no deficiencies.

 After surgery, Liam received 33 daily treatments of focal radiation to attack the remaining cancer cells.
 Through surgery and radiation, he showed courage and strength.
 But it was his compassion that inspired us to create Liam's $6 Club.